-Users are now able to connect to calls both internally and externally either through the Microsoft Phone System Calling Plan or using specific technology called direct routing.
+Users are now able to connect to calls both internally and externally either through the Microsoft Phone System Calling Plan or using specific technology called cloud voice.

 So, with these two options, businesses leveraging Teams have hit a major crossroad.

 For those businesses already in contract with a telephony provider, a Teams calling plan is not an option until that contract comes to an end, or the business incurs a penalty to make the switch.

 Even more of an issue is when a business is seeing significantly lower costs with their incumbent telephony provider than what they would incur when switching to a Microsoft Calling Plan.
 So, the transfer would mean an increase in communication expenses across the board.

 Fortunately, the second option of using cloud voice technology eliminates the two issues mentioned above.